gomorpheus/morpheus-apidoc/source/includes/_wiki.md

 }
 ```

-This endpoint retrieves all categories, without pagination, associated with the account.
+This endpoint retrieves all categories associated with the account.
+The results are not paginated.
 The categories returned are those of the found pages.

 ### HTTP Request